Macerich Co Stock Is Believed To Be Possible Value Trap

-The stock of Macerich Co (NYSE:MAC, 30-year Financials) is estimated to be possible value trap, according to GuruFocus Value calculation.
+The stock of Macerich Co (NYSE:MAC, 30-year Financials) appears to be possible value trap, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $12.18 per share and the market cap of $1.9 billion, Macerich Co stock appears to be possible value trap.
+At its current price of $11.57 per share and the market cap of $2.1 billion, Macerich Co stock shows every sign of being possible value trap.
 GF Value for Macerich Co is shown in the chart below.

 - Warning!
 GuruFocus has detected 12 Warning Signs with MAC.
 Click here to check it out.